klyed/hivesmartchain/docs/deploy.md

 * _data:_ the arguments to the contract's constructor

-The solidity source file is compiled using the [solidity compiler](https://github.com/ethereum/solidity) unless the `--wasm` argument was given on the burrow deploy command line, in which case the [solang compiler](https://github.com/hyperledger-labs/solang) is used.
+The solidity source file is compiled using the [solidity compiler](https://github.com/ethereum/solidity) unless the `--wasm` argument was given on the hsc deploy command line, in which case the [solang compiler](https://github.com/hyperledger-labs/solang) is used.

 The contract is deployed with its metadata, so that we can retrieve the ABI when we need to call a function of this contract.
 For this reason, the bin file is a modified version of the [solidity output json](https://solidity.readthedocs.io/en/v0.5.11/using-the-compiler.html#output-description).